LGBTQ rights in Italy

 Transgender people have been allowed to legally change their gender since 1982.
 Italy became the sixth country in the world to legally acknowledge the right of individuals to change their gender.
 Prior to this, only Denmark (1929), Sweden (1972), Chile (1974), Norway (1979), and West Germany (1980) had introduced similar legal recognition.
 The proposal for this legal reform faced little opposition: both chambers of the Italian Parliament unanimously agreed to assign the responsibility of finalising the law to their respective Standing Committees on Justice.
 As a result, once the Committees approved the draft, the law was enacted immediately, bypassing the need for additional votes in Parliament.
-Since 2015, undergoing surgery is no longer required in order to change one’s legal gender in Italy.
+Since 2015, undergoing surgery (sterilization) is no longer required in order to change one's legal gender in Italy.
 In 2020, hormone therapy became fully covered by the national healthcare system, making it accessible free of charge.
 More recently, in 2024, judicial authorisation is no longer necessary to access gender-affirming surgeries, as long as legal sex change has occurred, further reducing legal and bureaucratic barriers for transgender individuals seeking medical transition.

 Although discrimination regarding sexual orientation in employment has been banned since 2003, no other anti-discrimination laws regarding sexual orientation or gender identity and expression have been enacted nationwide, although some Italian regions have enacted far more comprehensive anti-discrimination laws.

 A 2025 Ipsos poll shows that 80% of Italians support legal recognition of same-sex unions.
 Meanwhile, an Eurispes survey reveals that 66.8% back same-sex marriage, and 63% support adoption by same-sex couples.

+The Eurispes Italy Report highlights a substantial and sustained increase in Italian support for LGBT+ rights and recognition of diverse family structures.
+Support for marriage equality rose from 47.8% in 2016 to 50.9% in 2019, 58.4% in 2021, 59.2% in 2023 and 64.5% in 2024, representing an increase of almost 20 percentage points over the 10-year period.
+The 2026 findings show that this upward trend has continued, with 66% of Italians now expressing support for same-sex marriage, a figure broadly consistent with the 65% recorded in 2025.
+Legal protection for unmarried couples, regardless of sex, also enjoys widespread support.
+Approval increased slightly from 69.3% in 2024 to 69.6% in 2026.
+Attitudes towards same-sex parenting and adoption have also shifted.
+In 2024, 54.5% of Italians supported adoption by same-sex couples, an increase of 23.4 percentage points compared with 2019, while adoption by single people received stronger backing, at 61.5%.
+By 2026, support had reached 55.2% for adoption by same-sex couples and 55.8% for adoption by single individuals.
+Recognition of children of same-sex couples was supported by 58.4% of Italians in 2024, including the adoption of a partner’s child and recognition of children born abroad through heterologous assisted reproduction or surrogacy.
+In 2026, 56.9% continued to support the legal recognition of children of same-sex couples.